netlify-demo/developer-documentation/docs/intro.md

 Welcome to the Netlify Developer Documentation Template!
-This is a <a href='https://docusaurus.io' target='_blank'>Docusaurus</a> site that was created and deployed just for you.
-It looks like a normal developer documentation website, but it has some special features thanks to <a href='https://netlify.com' target='_blank'>Netlify</a>.
+This is a <a href='https://docusaurus.io' target='_blank'>Docusaurus</a> site that was created just for you.
+It looks like a normal developer documentation website, but since it’s deployed to <a href='https://netlify.com' target='_blank'>Netlify</a>, it has some special features.